← Back to Articles

 ❤️

-Tribulus has blood pressure-lowering effects and may add to the effects of ACE inhibitors or other blood pressure medications, risking hypotension.
+Tribulus has demonstrated blood pressure-lowering effects in some studies and may potentiate the effects of antihypertensive drugs (e.g., ACE inhibitors, beta-blockers), risking hypotension [5].

 ⚠️ Regular blood pressure monitoring essential [5]